zulianp/utopia/utopia/scripts/README.md

 - build_type: basic, all, fluya, local.
 - n_jobs: number of jobs you want to run.
 - install_prefix: path to where you want to install utopia.
+Default installation folder is '/usr/local/'
 - -h: Will print out info on how to use the script as well.

 ## What the script actually does.